 Well, if you can accept only using the following services (there are quite a lot) then consider actively avoiding the need to get a licence:

-- On demand films and TV from providers like Sky, Virgin Media, Netflix, NOW TV and Amazon Instant Video
+- On-demand films and TV from providers like Sky, Virgin Media, Netflix, NOW, Disney+ and Amazon Prime Video

 - Recorded films and programmes, either from a DVD or Blu-ray, or downloaded from the internet

 - On-demand internet video clips through services like YouTube.

 If you're already using any of these services, check out our guide to cheap streaming – it includes loads of ways to save on the most popular sites!